faouzioudouh/react-tracker/README.md

 ## What?
 - React specific tracking library, usable as a higher-order component
 - Flexible-scalable solution for tracking
+- Can be pluged with any Analytics platform :
+  - Google Tag Manager
+  - Facebook Pixel
-- Can be pluged with any Analytics platform agnostic lib (You can mainly do anything in the event listeners callback)
+  - You can mainly do anything in the event listeners callback..
 - Easy to use (Redux-like)

 ## Installation